February 18, 2023Review Recipe

 Add these adorable DIY paper lantern fish to any ocean-inspired under-the-sea-themed party.
 You’ll just need round paper lanterns, assorted tissue paper, cardstock, string, and some basic craft tools like scissors, tape, and glue.
 You’ll have your own cute school of fish in no time.

-Whether you’re looking for DIY decoration ideas for planning your own under the sea party or ocean-inspired dessert ideas, this party is overflowing with inspiration.
+Whether you’re looking for DIY decoration ideas for planning your own under-the-sea party or ocean-inspired dessert ideas, this party is overflowing with inspiration.
 You’ll find everything from shark fin cupcakes to seahorse lollipops and sea creature décor suspended from the ceiling.

 3. Jelly Fish Hanging Lanterns

 Did you know you can transform hanging party lanterns into awesome hanging jellyfish?
 You won’t believe how easy it is to use a combination of curling ribbon, iridescent ribbon, streamers, and strips of plastic tablecloths to recreate this look.
-A little pinching and pulling of the strips of plastic tablecloth result in a ruffled tentacle look.
+A little pinching and pulling off the strips of plastic tablecloth result in a ruffled tentacle look.

 4. Sand Dollar Cookies